 Customer area

-PLM is the system that manages:
+PLM is the system that governs:

 • product data